 Jujube fruit and bark is great for hair care products and soap because it’s naturally high in saponin.

-Antioxidants in jujube fruit are known for reversing the effects of aging by promoting cell health and helping to improve elasticity in your skin.
+Antioxidant effects of jujube fruit are known for reversing the effects of aging by promoting cell health and helping to improve elasticity in your skin.
 Skincare products also use jujube extract to improve dry skin and relieve pain caused by sunburns.
 Some advocates also claim that jujube helps reduce acne, scar tissue, and stretch marks, though more research is needed on these fronts.